 An article from the MVP stage

 Everyone has something of a unique style which makes them identifiable.
 As they say, “clothes make the man.”
-So too does visual identity makes brand.
+So too does visual identity make a brand.
 Think about this while building your startup.
 Brand and visual identity should be united.

 Chapter 1.
 How to pick a name